 The casting wax

-The rubber mold is used to make an exact replica of the original art, but in wax.
-This is the wax that will become 'lost' in the lost wax process of creating the bronze.
+The rubber mold is used to make an exact replica of the original sculpture, but in wax.
+This is the wax that will become 'lost' in the lost wax process of creating the bronze sculpture.

 Sprues and Gates

 Sprues and gates consist of a network of wax channels that are added to the various pieces of the casting wax.
 They will be the paths that the molten bronze will follow to flow into the casting.

 Ceramic shell investment

 This wax is completely immersed into a vat of ceramic slurry, similar to 'slip' used in porcelain ware.
 It is dipped into this material repeatedly, and allowed to dry between each coating, until layer by layer a thick ceramic coating is built up.
 This becomes the shell, or basically, another mold, that the bronze is poured into.

 Since the wax was totally immersed in the ceramic slurry, there are no seams on this mold.

 When the wax is 'lost'.